PEXANE2/azure-docs.tr-tr/articles/virtual-network/tutorial-connect-virtual-networks-portal.md

 ## <a name="create-virtual-networks"></a>Sanal ağlar oluşturma

-1. Azure portalında **kaynak oluştur'u**seçin.
+1. Azure portal **kaynak oluştur**' u seçin.
 2. **Ağ**’ı ve sonra **Sanal ağ**’ı seçin.
-3. Temel **Bilgiler** sekmesinde, aşağıdaki bilgileri girin veya seçin ve kalan ayarlar için varsayılanları kabul edin:
+3. **Temel bilgiler** sekmesinde, aşağıdaki bilgileri girin veya seçin, kalan ayarlar için varsayılan değerleri kabul edin:

     |Ayar|Değer|
     |---|---|